 Different severity levels might have different damaging effects on your WordPress installer.
 In case of a hack, it is recommended to uninstall WordPress and begin the installation process again.

-2. You want to start over from the scratch
+2. You want to start over from scratch

 There might be problems and errors that cannot be troubleshot.
 Therefore, uninstalling WordPress and performing a fresh installation could be a good solution.
 By doing this, users can resolve the issues without affecting their website data.

-In this case, you need to uninstall WordPress in the current hosting and reinstall it in your new hosting destination.
+In this case, you need to uninstall WordPress from your current hosting and reinstall it in your new hosting destination.

 3. Another platform is more suitable

-WordPress is undoubtedly a top-of-the-class software developer to build a website.
-However, in some cases, you might find this open-source solution is no longer a good fit.
+WordPress is undoubtedly a top-of-the-class software developer for building a website.
+However, in some cases, you might find that this open-source solution is no longer a good fit.
 Consequently, you’ll need to uninstall WordPress and move on to another platform.

-In case you want to switch to a hosted solution completely, moving to Wix could be an ideal destination to build your site.
+If you want to switch to a fully hosted solution, moving to Wix could be an ideal choice for building your site.
 Besides, if you want to build a website for your online business, consider moving to Shopify to take full advantage of its top-notch features.
 On the other hand, if you are familiar with open-source software and want to stick with it, you can consider using Joomla.

 What to Prepare Before You Uninstall WordPress?